 Evelyn had witnessed many sad sights for which would no doubt have been a lasting memory to her.
 During the time she was at Camiers she was just 24 years of age and many of the young men she nursed were her age or even younger.
-She gave a graphic detail of one man in T Ward with an amputated leg that was very ill.
+She gave a graphic detail of one man in T Ward with an amputated leg who was very ill.
 The same man had another operation on his other leg, which had gangrene.
 He died at 12.30.
 Whilst on relief in L Ward she washed a patient who was obviously very ill.
 The patient died the following morning.

 While in Camiers Evelyn kept a diary, in which she wrote of her life, her thoughts, and events from May to December 1916.
 Her entries included:

-Wednesday 24th May 1916, the first entrant, she had a busy morning, made beds and washed patients.
+Wednesday 24th May 1916, the first entrant.
+She had a busy morning, made beds and washed patients.

 3rd August.
 The Colonel’s Ambulance picked her up to take her to a service in the Military Cemetery.
 Each grave had a wreath and thousands of Scottish, Australians, and English buried.
-Bands of the 4th Cameroon’s played “Flowers of the Forest.”
+Bands of the 4th Cameron’s played “Flowers of the Forest.”

 20th August.
 Italy has declared war on Germany.

 Wednesday 7th June.
 There is a rumour that Kitchener had drowned.

 Thursday 8th June.
 It is all true that Lord Kitchener and his staff are drowned the ship was mined